reverbrobotics/rero_yarp/README.md

 The server parameters define the gRPC server host, port, and gRPC buffer size for connecting to the ReroCore server.

+## Usage
+the app/rero/scripts/rero.xml.template file contains an example yarp application configuration file for use with yarpmanager.

 ## Licence
 This package is licenced under the GNU GENERAL PUBLIC LICENSE v2.0.
+The ReroCore distributable is licenced under the MIT License.